 3i has supported Cirtec Medical in mapping out the most influential device categories and identifying investment opportunities to aggregate capabilities that support the design, development and production of these devices.

-Since 3i’s investment in 2017, Cirtec Medical has invested both organically and through four acquisitions to support the buildout of capabilities serving the most critical device applications.
+Since 3i’s investment in 2017, Cirtec Medical has invested both organically and through five acquisitions to support the buildout of capabilities serving the most critical device applications.
 These investments have vertically integrated capabilities in its historically strong product areas, such as neuromodulation, while also diversifying end market exposures into other important treatment areas, such as heart valve replacement and continuous glucose monitoring.

 Cirtec Medical is among the leaders in the manufacturing of implantable neuromodulation devices, which produce a natural biological response through the electrical stimulation of certain neurological sites in the body.
 These devices are used as an alternative to long-term drug therapy for the symptomatic relief of persistent or chronic conditions such as chronic pain, incontinence, sleep apnoea, migraine, Parkinson’s disease or epilepsy.
 Unlike long-term drug therapy, neuromodulation devices produce no side effects and can result in significantly superior outcomes.